 During the final "bonding" visit, which also lasts approximately one to two hours, the veneers are placed on the tooth surface with water or glycerine on the teeth to check their fit and get a sense of the shade or color.
 While the veneers are resting on your teeth, they can be adjusted with various shades of cement to match the color of your teeth.
 To apply the veneer, the tooth is cleansed with specific chemicals to achieve a bond.
 Once a special cement is sandwiched between the veneer and tooth, a visible light beam, or laser, causes a catalyst to be released, hardening the cement.

 During a two-week period of adjustment that follows, you may notice the change of size and shape in your teeth.
 It is important to brush and floss daily.
 After one or two weeks, you`ll return for a follow-up appointment.
 Porcelain veneers are reasonable facsimiles of natural teeth, not perfect replacements.
 It`s not uncommon to see slight variations in the color of porcelain veneers upon close inspection, as this occurs even in natural teeth.

-For certain patients in Novi no preparation of the teeth may be necessary.
+For some patients in Novi, MI and the metropolitan Detroit area, no preparation of the teeth may be necessary.